tq-systems/meta-tq/README.md

 In order to use this layer, you need to make the build system aware of it.

-Assuming the tq layer exists in subdir sources at the top-level of your yocto build tree, you can add it to the build system by adding the location of the tq layer to bblayers.conf, along with any other layers needed. e.g.:
+Assuming all layers existing in a subdir sources at the top-level of your yocto build tree, you can add it to the build system by adding the location of the tq layer to bblayers.conf, along with any other layers needed. e.g.: